BY ROLAND BERGER

-For the Automotive world, and more largely for the entire traditional transportation ecosystem, four main trends are currently announcing the wind of change: New Mobility trends and behaviors developing arounf the world, the arrival of Autonomous technologies, the development and use of Digital features, and the rise of powertrain Electrification.
+For the automotive world, and more largely for the entire traditional transportation ecosystem, fous main trends are currently announcing the wind of change: New Mobility trends and behaviors developing arounf the world, the arrival of Autonomous technologies, the development and use of Digital features, and the rise of powertrain Electrification.

 We at Roland Berger believe that the combination of these 4 MADE dimensions is highly likely to trigger a major disruption in the next 10 to 15 years in the Automotive industry.
 We are nonetheless aware that there is still a lot of uncertainty on how the end game will look like and even more so, how the transition towards that end-game might turn out.

 Learn more about Automotive disruption and each of the 4 trends

 Roland Berger is proud to publish the "Automotive Disruption MADE by RB" campaign, with the objective to bring together our experts, from Roland Berger and outside, from all around the world, to try to make this new future and its implications more concrete, and to best support the key decision makers of the Automotive industry.